Jiro Taniguchi: Legacy

 Jiro Taniguchi's death was announced by his publisher, Casterman, and which described the artist as "deeply kind and gentle".
 Taniguchi's art inspired scholarship in a variety of ways, including academic presentations, museum exhibits, articles, and academic book entries.

 In 2020, Taniguchi was highlighted in chapter 10 of a compiled book Comics Studies here and now titled, "Jirō Taniguchi: France's Mangaka".
 2021 was an impactful year for those inspired by Taniguchi.
 At the Cannes Film Festival, an anime film adaptation of Taniguchi's art from The Summit of the Gods was featured.
 Shortly after, Fusanosuke Natsume, along with two other scholars from Portland State University wrote an article titled, "Time to Re-Evaluate Taniguchi Jiro's Pace in Manga", reviewing Taniguchi's work alongside contemporary manga.
-Later that same year, the "Jiro Taniguchi Exhibition" was launched at the Setagaya Literary Museum, showing from October 2021 - February 2022.
-In March of 2022, due to the opening of a new bandes dessinées bookstore in Tokyo's Kita Ward, The Japan News mentioned Taniguchi and his most popular manga.
-Then, in June of 2022, the Kyoto International Manga Museum held an exhibition titled, "The Man Who Draws: Jiro Taniguchi".
+Later that same year, the "Jiro Taniguchi Exhibition" was launched at the Setagaya Literary Museum, showing from October 2021 to February 2022.
+In March 2022, due to the opening of a new bandes dessinées bookstore in Tokyo's Kita Ward, The Japan News mentioned Taniguchi and his most popular manga.
+Then, in June 2022, the Kyoto International Manga Museum held an exhibition titled, "The Man Who Draws: Jiro Taniguchi".
 Four days after his death, a writer for The Comics Journal wrote a brief obituary for Taniguchi.
-In January of 2023, the same journal translated an essay titled, "Taniguchi Jirō and His Gekiga Years", by Fusanosuke Natsume.
+In January 2023, the same journal translated an essay titled, "Taniguchi Jirō and His Gekiga Years", by Fusanosuke Natsume.
 2024 saw the release of a Japanese live-action film adaptation of The Solitary Gourmet (Kodoku no Gourmet).

-Since 2021, Japan has been reprinting new editions of "The Jiro Taniguchi Collection" into English translations as "an investment in ensuring the continuance of Taniguchi’s legacy."
+Since 2021, Japan has been reprinting new editions of "The Jiro Taniguchi Collection" into English translations as "an investment in ensuring the continuance of Taniguchi's legacy."